 Martha A. has been certified by Good Dog's screening team for responsible and trusted breeding practices.
 When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.

-“Price may vary depending on the litter.
-For example, a frozen semen litter would be more pricey because it costs more to do the breeding.
-Price may vary per litter (a frozen semen litter is more pricey due to costing more to breed).
-Deposits are non-refundable unless I don’t have a pup available from the litter you applied for.”
+"Price may vary depending on the litter.
+For example, a frozen semen litter or even a fresh semen transcervical breeding done by a reproductive veterinarian would be more pricey because it costs more to do the breeding.
+Price: a frozen semen litter, or other veterinary-assisted breeding is more pricey based on my expenses.
+Deposits are non-refundable unless I don’t have a pup available from the litter you applied."

 Personalized Dog Training - Windisch Goldens meets or exceeds our community standards in these areas: